 - An uneven or grainy surface to the eye

-- The iris (colored part) may have a mottled appearance
+- The iris may have a mottled appearance

 - There may be an ulcer or small laceration on the front of the eye

-Allergies, minor injuries or fungi can cause corneal problems.
+Allergies, minor injuries or fungus, can cause corneal problems.
 For example, a large dust particle or a small piece of cat litter may scrape the surface of the eye.

 What is Uveitis?